 1. Clean the lens

 Photos looking a little milky?
-One of the biggest problems with smartphone pictures is fingerprints on the lens.
+This is the biggest problem we see on smartphone cameras.
+Because the lens is so small, it's very easy for it to get dirty while you're using your phone for other things.
 You spend the whole day groping your phone, so make sure you wipe away those smeary marks before you start snapping.

 Photographers often use the rule of thirds to get the subject into an ideal position.
 Imagine the scene with a tic-tac-toe grid over the top.
 The important things should be aligned along those lines, or at the intersection of those lines, for the greatest impact.
 It's simple and it works.

 There are other easy tricks, like using edges like fences or paths to draw the viewer into the image and give a greater sense of depth and scale - and pay attention to the horizon - is your photo level?